Max Planck Research Group, headed by Janne Mende, funded by the Max Planck Society (2020-2025).

 Fumie Nakamura is a PhD student in the research group since January 2021 and researches cities and authority.
 Fumie received her M.A. in Social Sciences (Democracy and Governance) from the University of Tartu.
 In her Master’s thesis, Fumie investigated the emergence and functions of informal accountability in transnational contexts and illustrated this underlying concept in the realm of a municipal network in the European Union.
 She also holds an M.A. in Literature (Cultural Sciences German Studies) from Waseda University and a B.A. with a major in Communication Studies from the University of California, Los Angeles.

-Ronya Ramrath joined the project as student research assistant in October 2021.
-Having completed her BA in Philosophy and Mathematics at Heidelberg University in April 2022, she has now begun a Master’s in Philosophy at the University of Cambridge with a focus on political philosophy, philosophy of language and epistemology.
+Ronya Ramrath joined the project as a research assistant in October 2021.
+Currently a DPhil (PhD) student in Philosophy at the University of Oxford, her research is focussed on investigating areas at the intersection of political philosophy and epistemology, including the social and cultural contingency of concepts and conceptual frameworks.
+After her Bachelor’s in Philosophy and Mathematics at Heidelberg University in 2022, she completed a Master’s in Philosophy at the University of Cambridge with a thesis on epistemic injustice and Indigenous knowledge systems.

 Mende, Janne (2022): Business Authority in Global Governance: Companies beyond Public and Private Roles, in: Journal of International Political Theory, online first: https://doi.org/10.1177/17550882221116924

 Mende, Janne/Auethavornpipat, Ruji/Lohrum, Marie/Nakamura, Fumie (2022): The Multiplication of Authorities in Global Governance Institutions: A Research Agenda, in: Max Planck Institute for Comparative Public Law & International Law Research Paper Series, vol. 7, no. 2022-06, online: https://ssrn.com/abstract=4062679